Michael-Beukman/PCGNN/README.md

 ### Reproducing
 Our results that were shown and mentioned in the report are mainly found in `src/results/`.

 The following describes how to reproduce our results.
+Note, there might be some difference in the ordering of the images (e.g. mario-level-0.png and mario-level-1.png will swap), but the set of level images generated should be exactly the same.

 The whole process contains 3 steps, and does assume a [Slurm](https://slurm.schedmd.com/documentation.html) based cluster scheduler.
 Please also change the logfile locations (look at running `src/pipelines/replace_all_paths.sh` **from the repository root** after changing paths in there -  this updates all paths, and decompresses some results).
 Our partition name was `batch`, so this also potentially needs to be updated in the Slurm scripts.